Regional Clinical Research Associate II

 In June 2015, Glaukos completed an initial public offering and our shares are now traded on the New York Stock Exchange under the ticker symbol “GKOS”.
 The company was founded in 1998 and is based in San Clemente, California.

-The Regional Clinical Research Associate, II (West Coast), will be based in California, Arizona, Nevada, Texas or Colorado, this is a dedicated, in-house, home-based, sponsor role, responsible for assessing the study capabilities of potential study sites, training, on-site monitoring, closure, and management of sites participating in clinical research studies sponsored by Glaukos.
+The Regional Clinical Research Associate, II (West Coast), will be based in Texas, Arizona, Nevada, Colorado, this is a dedicated, in-house, home-based, sponsor role, responsible for assessing the study capabilities of potential study sites, training, on-site monitoring, closure, and management of sites participating in clinical research studies sponsored by Glaukos.
 The Regional Clinical Research Associate, II may also assist in the development, analysis, and execution of a clinical study.
 This job description attempts to capture only the primary and most identifiable tasks of this position.

 CLINICAL RESEARCH MONITORING